scalableminds/webknossos/docs/getting_started.md

 For example, the webKnossos main component could be hosted on commercial cloud infrastructure whereas the datastore is hosted directly in your lab's cluster hardware.

-scalable minds offers commercial support and managed hosting for custom deployment options.
+[scalable minds](https://scalableminds.com) offers commercial support and managed hosting for custom deployment options.

-## Navigationg The Dashboard
-- see chapter dashboard